Michael Magee (actor)

+Career

 He was also well-known for his alter-ego that he created in the 1970s known as Fred C. Dobbs.
-Dobbs first came to the public's attention when a daily telephone call from a crotchety commentator enlivened the Bruno Gerussi network radio program.
+Dobbs first came to the public's attention when a daily telephone call from a crotchety commentator enlivened the Bruno Gerussi's morning show on CBC Radio in the late 1960s and early 1970s.
 In the mid-to-late 1970s, Magee starred in a series for Toronto's TVOntario called Magee & Company, in which he played numerous characters, including Dobbs.

 In 1973, he created the show The Real Magees, where he and his wife Duddie were the hosts of this weekday, half-hour talk show, chatting informally with non-celebrities, such as a cab driver, ambulance driver and nightclub bouncer.
 Bob Weinstein produced the series in Montreal for Screen Gems and CBC Television.

 He went on to work as a writer, producer, and commentator for the CBC racing telecasts from 1964 to 1986.
 The network won the Sovereign Award for outstanding film/video/broadcast in 1985.
 An avid racing historian, Magee authored the book, "Champions," in collaboration with Pat Bayes, which was published in 1980.
-He also was a renowned handicapper and one of his last official connections with racing was as the host of "Racing With Magee," a daily radio show that aired in the mid-1990s.
+He also was a renowned handicapper and one of his last official connections with racing was as the host of "Racing with Magee", a daily radio show that aired in the mid-1990s.